 The best music festivals in London 2025

 We don’t know about you, but we think we’re pretty damn lucky to have world-class festivals just a tube ride away.
 Forget trekking across the country to live in a field for five days.
 When you live in London, you can hop on a tube, and an hour later you’re listening to your favourite artists, tinny to hand, knowing that there’s a hot shower and a cosy bed waiting for you once the day is over.
 We Londoners love live music, so it’s no surprise that we’re absolutely spoilt for choice when summer rolls around.
-You’ve got festivals devoted to hip-hop, jazz, leftfield pop, afrobeats, heavy rock ‘n’ roll.
+You’ve got festivals devoted to hip-hop, jazz, leftfield pop, disco, afrobeats, heavy rock ‘n’ roll.
 Whatever your taste may be, my god does London have a day festival for you.
-Have a scroll through some of our recommendations and start planning a fantastic summer in 2025.
-But be warned, most London festivals get more expensive the later you leave it, and plenty of them will sell out long before summer starts.
+After a flurry of acts announcements in February and March, the line-ups for summer’s festivals have pretty much taken shape by early spring, which means it’s time to make some decisions about which festivals are worth your time and money.
+Have a scroll through our comprehensive guide – which we keep meticulously updated with all the latest line-up announcements – see what takes your fancy, and start planning a fantastic summer in 2025.
+But be warned, most London festivals get more expensive the later you leave it, and plenty of them will sell out long before the portaloos are installed and the stages are constructed.
 Grab your tickets right now if you know what’s good for ya!
 RECOMMENDED: ⛺ The best UK music festivals🌍 The best festivals in Europe

-The best things to do in London in April 2025
+The 16 best places to travel in September 2025

-The best things to do in London in April 2025
+The 16 best places to travel in September 2025

 The 25 best museums in London